cyclonedll/Imace-Captioning-with-InceptionV3/README.md

 # Image-Captioning-with-InceptionV3

-The origional project is from https://github.com/aminrabinia/Image-Captioning-with-InceptionV3-
+The original project is from https://github.com/aminrabinia/Image-Captioning-with-InceptionV3-

 I fixed the code to fit TF 2.4 and Python 3.8